jivison/mino-api/readme.md

 ![Mino logo](doc/logo.svg)

 This is the backend for my final project, Mino.
 It is built with Ruby on Rails 6.
-The frontend for the app is built with React and Sass and can be found at [mino-client](https://github.com/jivison/mino-client).
+The frontend for the app is built with React and Sass.
+More information can be found at [mino-client](https://github.com/jivison/mino-client).

 ## Running the app yourself
 If you wish to run the app yourself, simply fill in your api credentials into [api_keys.example](config/initializers/apikeys.example), and rename it with a `.rb` ending.